felipe-kosouski/library-manager/README.md

 - Implemented the dashboard for Librarian and Member users.
 - Implemented API endpoints for Books and Borrowings.
 - Implemented the authorization logic using Cancancan.
-- Implemented and fixed more tests.
+- Added and fixed more tests.

 ## Future Improvements
-- Implement frontend using Vue.
+- Implement complete frontend using Vue.
 - Add more features like pagination, and sorting.
 - Add more tests for edge cases.
 - Extract some of the code for borrowing and retuning a book to service objects (left some comments about this in the code).
 - Implement JWT authentication for the API.
+- Add Serializers for the API so we can return more specific and complete data.
+- Add redis and Sidekiq for background jobs, such as triggering reminder emails.
+- Add a renewal borrowing feature.